AGI-10 Press Release

 - Relational Local Iterative Compression

-Antonio Chella, Massimo Cossentino, Valeria Seidita
+Antonio Chella, Massimo Cossentino, Valeria Seidita; video

 Poster Session, 20:00 – 23:00